ju2pom/ju2pom.github.io/_posts/2020-03-02-keyboard-shortcuts-behavior.md

 Keyboard shortcuts may be considered as a power user feature, still it's a must have.
 This is one of the best/easiest way to let users increase productivity.

 The drawback with keyboard shortcuts is that it's the worst discoverable feature in a desktop application.
-You can list them all in the documentation … but nobody read documentation!
+You can list them all in the documentation … but nobody reads documentation!

 You can implement a "Tip of the day" … but it's so 2000's